If you’re a Mac user, you may be familiar with the DS_Store file.

 You can also find specific solutions in edge cases.
 For example, if you’re a developer and you have a problem with Git uploading and syncing your DS_Store file, you can add the file name to your .gitignore file so it won’t be synced.

-Between the auto-delete scripts, Clean Drive, and other solutions, you should be able to manage DS_Store files with relative ease.
+Between the auto-delete scripts, Filerev, and other solutions, you should be able to manage DS_Store files with relative ease.
 They can still show up occasionally, but it won’t be devastating when they do, and you can remove them quickly and easily.

 Do you have other questions about Google Drive or finding and removing hidden files?
 If so, drop me a line or let me know in the comments section below, and I’ll do what I can to help you out.